dohoang1102/BobbleMonkey/README.md

 There is a built-in detection mechanism which pauses the game and saves the state if:

-1. The device is not horizontal (accelerometer)
+1. The device is not horizontal (accelerometer) OR

 2. The user's face is lost

-3. Or if both the conditions are met

 **iPad Screenshots:**